workos/authkit-nextjs/README.md

 ### Get the current user in a server component

-For pages where you want to display a signed-in and signed-out view, use `withAuth` to retrieve the user profile from WorkOS.
+For pages where you want to display a signed-in and signed-out view, use `withAuth` to retrieve the user session from WorkOS.

 ```jsx
 import Link from 'next/link';